8Turn

 8Turn (Korean: 에잇턴; stylized in all caps) is a South Korean boy band formed by MNH Entertainment.
-The group currently consists of eight members: Myungho, Jaeyun, Minho, Yoonsung, Haemin, Kyungmin, Yungyu and Seungheon.
-The group made their official debut on January 30, 2023, with the release of their first mini album 8Turnrise.
+The group consists of eight members: Myungho, Jaeyun, Minho, Yoonsung, Haemin, Kyungmin, Yungyu, and Seungheon.
+They debuted on January 30, 2023, with the extended play (EP) 8Turnrise.

 History

 Pre-debut

 Jaeyun was a contestant on Mnet's survival show Boys24 under the name Alex Moon.
 However, he was eliminated in episode 8.
 He later joined Liveworks Company and participated in the JTBC's survival reality series Mix Nine.
 He was eliminated in episode 10 after ranking 50th place.

 Kyungmin was a contestant on Mnet's survival show I-Land.
 He was eliminated in the first part of the show.

-2023–present: Debut
+2023–present: Debut with 8TurnRise, Uncharted Drift and Stunning

 On January 2, 2023, MNH Entertainment announced the official debut of their first boy group by posting a logo motion video along with the opening of the official social media account of '8Turn'.
 The next day, 8Turn announced the release of their first extended play, 8Turnrise.
 It was released digitally on January 30, 2023 and physically on February 6, 2023.

+On June 26, 8Turn released their second extended play Uncharted Drift, with their title track "Excel".